Login Username: Password: Forgot Username? | Forgot Password?

 QuickStart Tennis of Central Virginia Board of Volunteers

-Sheridan G. "Sherry" Snyder, co-founder with Arthur Ashe and Charlie Pasarell of National Junior Tennis League (NJTL), Honorary Chairman of the Board
+Sheridan G. "Sherry" Snyder, co-founder with Arthur Ashe and Charlie Pasarell of National Junior Tennis & Learning (NJTL), Honorary Chairman of the Board.
+Tessa Pehanick is immediate Past President after serving for five years.
+Barbara Watson is immediate Past Secretary after serving for six years.

-• Lynda Harrill, VP & QuickStart Tennis Coordinator
+• Lynda Harrill, VP, QuickStart Tennis Coordinator & Founder

 • Roy Harrill, Treasurer